bimdata/javascript-api-client/docs/ModelApi.md

   'systemsFile': "/path/to/file", // File |
   'mapFile': "/path/to/file", // File |
   'gltfFile': "/path/to/file", // File |
-  'gltfWithOpeningsFile': "/path/to/file", // File |
-  'bvhTreeFile': "/path/to/file", // File |
   'previewFile': "/path/to/file", // File |
   'xktFile': "/path/to/file" // File |
 };